Abelia 'Edward Goucher'

 Culture

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Best flowering is in full sun.
 Prefers moist, organically rich soils which drain well.
-Evergreen in the South, but generally deciduous in the St. Louis area where stems may suffer substantial damage (including dying to the ground) in cold winters.
-Significant stem damage can be expected when winter temperatures approach zero degrees F. Best sited in a protected location in the St. Louis area.
+Semi-evergreen in warm winter climates, but generally deciduous in cold winter climates where stems may suffer substantial damage (including dying to the ground) from harsh, colder than average winter conditions.
+Significant stem damage can be expected when winter temperatures approach 0°F. Best sited in a location protected from drying winter winds.
 Blooms on new wood, so prune as needed (e.g., thin to the ground up to 1/3 of old stems and any stems lost to winter) in late winter to early spring.

 Noteworthy Characteristics